-Presentations of the MARIS work by Xi Liang and Yubao,
+Presentations of the MARIS work by Xi Liang and Yubao Qiu

+Presentation of the Big Earth Data activities in Arctic from CAS-RADI, by Yubao Qiu

-Interesting sea ice modelling, forecasting and remote sensing of sea ice in support of Xuelong expeditions and commercial voyages by COSMO in the Arctic
+Interesting sea ice modelling, forecasting and remote sensing of sea ice in support of Xuelong expeditions and commercial voyages by COSMO in the Arctic in 2019 activities.

 9 commercial voyages in 2019.